AugustasV/aws-bootcamp-cruddur-2023/journal/week4.md

 Installing PostgreSQL python driver is needed to integrate code with database.
 Specifying connection pool - so we would limit how many connections could be made at once

 Added GitHub Codespaces config, so I could have same environment on GitHub Codespaces platform or on local machine if I would open code in container (because it has.devcontainer file).
 This approach works, but it's super slow, so will be used only as alternative.

+Creating lambda so than new user will register, lambda will make new entry into database.
+After lambda creation, it has to be added directly to AWS Cognito.
+I used lambda layer, so I don't need to add python library directly with python file to lambda.

+Also, I had to set up database connection endpoint variable into lambda, also adding VPC.
+Oh, and basic lambda iam role didn't have permission to create VPC.
+Had to edit role and add some ec2 policies to do that.

+As docker plugin icon disappeared from Gitpod Vscode left side, I am using docker CLI commands since.
+In case if container exited, that's the command to show those containers ID, so I could check logs to find out reason behind it `docker ps -a -q -f status=exited`